deepaksood619/deepaksood619.github.io/docs/databases/concepts/concurrency-control.md

 All concurrency control protocols have performance and scalability problems when there are a large number of concurrent threads and large amount of contention (i.e., the transactions are all trying to read/write to the same set of tuples).

-- **Lock Thrashing:**
+### Lock Thrashing

 - DL_DETECT, WAIT_DIE
 - Each transaction waits longer to acquire locks, causing other transaction to wait longer to acquire locks.
 - Can measure this phenomenon by removing deadlock detection/prevention overhead.
 - Force txns to acquire locks in primary key order
 - Deadlocks are not possible

 ![image](../../media/Concurrency-Control-image5.jpg)

-- **Timestamp Allocation**
+### Timestamp Allocation

 - All T/O algorithms + WAIT_DIE
 - Mutex (Worst option)
 - Atomic Addition (Requires cache invaliadtion on write)
 - Batched Atomic Addition (Needs a back-off mechanism to prevent fast burn)
 - Hardware Clock (Not sure if it will exist in future CPUs)
 - Hardware Counter (Not implemented in existing CPUs)

 ![image](../../media/Concurrency-Control-image6.jpg)

-- **Memory Allocation**
+### Memory Allocation

 - OCC + MVCC
 - Copying data on every read/write access slows down the DBMS because of contention on the memory controller.
 - In-place updates and non-copying reads are not affected as much
 - Default libc malloc is slow.
 Never use it

 ## Operational Transformation